-Girls’ Weekend Guide to New Orleans
+The Ultimate Girls’ Weekend Guide to New Orleans

 There’s nothing New Orleans lacks for when it comes to a weekend away with your best girlfriends.
-The Big Easy’s got it all: award-winning restaurants, sexy cocktail bars, stellar shopping, endless history, and hot new hotels with charm to spare.
+The Big Easy’s got it all: award-winning restaurants, sexy cocktail bars, stellar shopping, endless history, and hot hotels with charm to spare.
 Consider this your ultimate guide to a girls-only weekend in the Crescent City.

-James Beard Award-nominated chef Kelly Fields, who heads up lauded brunch staple Willa Jean, is the latest to emerge in a long line of successful female chefs that’ve come out of New Orleans.
+James Beard Award-nominated chef Kelly Fields, who heads up acclaimed brunch staple Willa Jean, is the latest to emerge in a long line of successful female chefs that’ve come out of New Orleans.
 Despite the industrial stylings of this space in the Central Business District, the menu is as homey as it gets—think Southern classics like griddled banana bread, shrimp and grits, and Fields’ famous chocolate chip cookies, served alongside a mini pitcher of vanilla-infused milk and a cookie dough-covered beater.

 This no-nonsense neighborhood seafood stop may look small and casual, but its food is nothing less than legendary.
 Bevi’s secret?
 They source only the freshest, best seafood in town, and use it to its fullest potential in both smoked oyster and crawfish dishes as well as on their lauded Po-Boy menu.
 Go for The Peacemaker, stuffed with fried shrimp, Swiss cheese, and roast beef gravy.
 (Take the girls on the town the night before?
 The Cure—a calorie-laden hangover remedy packed with three sausage patties and over-easy eggs—does exactly as it’s intended.)